agfoghlaim/keep-only-the-gtfs-you-need/readme.md

 MONGO_URI=<your mongodb uri>
 DB_NAME=<your db name>
 ```
-Define uri of the GTFS zip file you want to use in consts.js and run
+* Define uri of the GTFS zip file you want to use in consts.js
+* Create an empty folder in project root called gtfsStaticData
+and run

 ```bash
 node saveRemoteGTFSZip